CumulusNetworks/docs/content/cumulus-linux-37/Layer-2/Ethernet-Bridging-VLANs/VLAN-aware-Bridge-Mode.md

 ### Untagged/Access Ports

-Access ports ignore all tagged packets.
 In the configuration below, swp1 and swp2 are configured as access ports, while all untagged traffic goes to VLAN 100, as specified in the example below: